 Exposure to the sun's ultraviolet UV light has a damaging effect on your collagen and elastin, resulting in premature aging like wrinkles, dark spots, and sagging skin.
 This is why sun-worshippers will have that wrinkly leather-like skin when they get older, while those who look after their skin will retain a more youthful porcelain appearance.

 One way to fight back against the premature aging caused by the sun is to give your skin a collagen boost.
-You can increase your collagen supplies through foods, collagen treatments, topical skin care products, and collagen supplements.
+You can increase your collagen supplies through foods, collagen facials and treatments, topical skin care products, and collagen supplements.

 More helpful reading:

 How Can a Collagen Supplement Help Sun Damaged Skin?